 Abstract

 Wearable health assessment devices enable real-time clinical- and home-based patient monitoring.
 Human gait analysis is a widely accepted musculoskeletal assessment.
-30-second-Sit-to-Stand (STS) and Timed-up-and-Go (TUG) are clinical frailty assessments used alongside gait.
-This study assessed the reliability and validity of the MoveLab® (Agile Kinetic 2024) approach to measure gait spatiotemporal parameters (STPs), STS and TUG using a waist-worn mobile phone, compared to ‘gold standard’ 3D marker-based motion capture (Qualisys AB, Sweden).
-Movement data, recorded simultaneously, for 25 healthy volunteers in a Biomechanics Laboratory, using the gold standard system and MoveLab®, was analysed using Intraclass Correlation (ICC), and Bland-Altman plots (Python), to quantify correlations, consistency, and significance across output parameters.
-Comparing the methods, STP consistency ranged from acceptable to excellent for all tested parameters (ICC 0.299–0.9).
-Highest and lowest correlations were cycle time and terminal double support time, respectively.
-TUG showed good agreement (ICC 0.757).
+The 30 s Sit-to-Stand (STS) and Timed-Up-and-Go (TUG) are clinical frailty assessments used alongside gait analysis.
+This study assessed the reliability and validity of the MoveLab® (Agile Kinetic 2024) approach to measure gait spatiotemporal parameters (STPs), STS, and TUG using a waist-worn mobile phone, compared to the Gold Standard 3D marker-based motion capture (Qualisys AB, Sweden) and the Clinical Standard assessment of the STS and TUG test methods.
+Movement data, recorded simultaneously for 25 healthy volunteers (14 female and 11 male, Age = 31.8 ± 11.6 yrs) in a Biomechanics Laboratory using the Gold Standard system, the Clinical Standard assessments, and MoveLab®, was analyzed using Intraclass Correlation (ICC) and Bland–Altman plots (Python) to quantify the correlations, consistency, and significance across the output parameters.
+Comparing the methods, the STP consistency ranged from acceptable to good for all the tested parameters (ICC 0.299–0.894).
+The highest and lowest correlations were cycle time and terminal double support time, respectively.
+The TUG showed good agreement (ICC 0.757).
 Generally, an equal number of MoveLab® STS repetitions were observed.
-MoveLab® was shown to demonstrate validity and reliability when measuring movement parameters using a pouch-worn mobile phone device in healthy adults in a controlled laboratory environment.
+MoveLab® demonstrated validity and reliability for a range of key movement parameters using a pouch-worn mobile phone device in healthy adults in a controlled laboratory environment.

 Article activity feed